Chapter III - NSF Proposal Processing and Review

 the deadline date specified in a program solicitation;

-of external peer review in cases when a target date is utilized;
+initiation of external peer review in cases when a target date is utilized; 34 and

 A request for a proposal file update after the timeframes specified above will require acceptance by the cognizant NSF Program Officer.
 Such requests may be submitted only to correct a technical problem with the proposal (i.e., formatting or print problems).
 Changes in the content of the proposal should not be requested after the timeframes specified above.
 When a request is accepted, the proposed files or revisions to proposal attributes will immediately replace the existing files and become part of the official proposal.